 Use visuals and reminders

-To create your own custom reminders, download our .pdf template to turn standard 3 x 3-inch sticky notes into printable custom notes.
+To create your own custom reminders, download our .pdf template to turn standard 3 × 3-inch sticky notes into printable custom notes.
 Have your learner record weekly tasks, grocery lists, and essential information on notes in an easily accessible area.
 Or use them for your own home or classroom to stay on track with tasks and deadlines.

-Gather your child’s care coordination team
+Gather your learner’s care coordination team

 As mentioned on the blog here before, if you expect your teen or young adult to be meeting their organizational goals, it’s pivotal that you also model the behaviors you want to see from them.
-If your child sees you scrambling every morning to find your keys or showing up to appointments without the right materials, it’s hardly fair to hold them to a higher standard.
+If your learner sees you scrambling every morning to find your keys or showing up to appointments without the right materials, it’s hardly fair to hold them to a higher standard.
 Can you really expect them to keep a tidy study space if you or your family members use it as a dumping ground?

-If you want to tackle their organization, planning, and time management skills, make sure that yours are in good order first.
+If you want to tackle their organization, planning, and time-management skills, make sure that yours are in good order first.

 It’s okay to modify your expectations.